 I submitted the required documentation for the 2015 [income-based] repayment plan 8 weeks before the expiration of my previous IBR application, and within the time period [my servicer] indicated.
 Due to [my servicer’s]delays, my IBR application was not processed timely.
 While waiting for them to process my application, [my] monthly payment jumped from approximately $200 a month to $1400 a month, causing me to go into overdraft on my checking account.
 [My student loan servicer] failed to process my application timely even though my application was complete and no documentation was missing and failed to communicate the huge increase in payment.

 Filling in the gaps

 As the Bureau and other federal agencies consider ways to improve the student loan repayment process, stories like these focus our attention and raise new questions about how common these problems may be.
-That’s why we’re sending a letter to student loan companies asking for more information about how they make sure student loan borrowers have the information they need stay on track.
+That’s why we’re to student loan companies asking for more information about how they make sure student loan borrowers have the information they need stay on track.

 The most common income-driven repayment plans are Income-Based Repayment (IBR) and Pay As You Earn (PAYE).
 Each year, borrowers in income-driven repayment plans are required to submit information, generally an income tax return, proving that they still qualify for an affordable monthly payment (known as “recertification” in student loan-speak).

 We’d like to learn more about how well the process of recertifying works for most people.
 Because student lenders and student loan servicers are not required to release this information publicly, we don’t know how many borrowers fail to recertify on time.
 When borrowers don’t recertify on time, their payments will snap back to the amount they would have owed under a standard 10-year repayment plan—a jump of hundreds of dollars per month, in many cases.
 This can be a shock to those already struggling to make these payments.